cptac3-cdap/cptac-galaxy/docs/execution.md

 ^C
 %
 ```
-3. Log into the Galaxy instance using the Galaxy Account Email from above ZZZ@WWW.VVV and the password used to lauch the instance in step 1.
-The URL for accessing the Galaxy instance can either be taken from the output of launch above, or by using the `cptac-galaxy/clusters" command or the `list` cluster command, which shows running batch jobs.
+3. While the job is running, you can log into the Galaxy instance using the Galaxy Account Email ZZZ@WWW.VVV and the password used to lauch the instance in step 3.1.
+The URL for accessing the Galaxy instance can either be taken from the output of launch above, the `cptac-galaxy/clusters" command, or the `list` cluster command, which shows running batch jobs.
 ```
 % ./cptac-galaxy/clusters
 CDAP: https://XX.XX.XX.XX